epaitoo/epaitoo/README.md

  - :telescope: I’m a Software Engineer.

-- :seedling: Loves to solve problems and also do some infrequent Technical Writing.
+- :seedling: Loves to solve problems and also do some Technical Writing.

 - :zap: Check out my [medium page](https://medium.com/@epaitoo).